 This gluten-free apple crisp is the perfect fruity dessert.
-It goes fantastic with some ice cream or a dollop of thickened cream.
+It goes fantastic with some ice cream or a dollop of double cream.
 It is also amazing just by itself.

 You can use just about any type of apple in this tasty gluten-free dessert.
-I love using up any apples that I might have lying around.
-Especially the ones that are starting to look like they’re about to go off.
+I love using any apples that I might have lying around.
+Especially the ones that are starting to look like they’re about to go bad.

-A lot of other gluten-free variations on this recipe uses “gluten-free” oats, but for most people, these will still cause an upset.
-In this recipe, I use gluten-free cornflakes which from my experience seem to be a great cost-effective crunchy replacement.
+A lot of other gluten-free apple crisp variations uses “gluten-free” oats, but for most people, these will still cause an upset.
+In this recipe, I use gluten-free cornflakes, which, from my experience, seem to be a great cost-effective crunchy replacement.

-If you prefer a recipe that uses almond flour and no corn flakes, then there are some pretty good paleo apple crisps around.
+If you prefer to use a recipe that uses almond flour and no cornflakes, then there are some pretty good paleo-friendly apple crisps around.

 Gluten-Free Apple Crisp Recipe